zrasco/zrasco.github.io/_posts/2022-11-21-firewall-status-display.md

 Date: 11/22/2022*

 ## Background
 Home routers are a prevalent part of today's internet ecosystem.
 Home internet packages from ISPs typically have a router included, or a router/modem combination.
 A typical home user will have multiple devices which need internet access, such as smart TV's, phones, tablets, computers, and various Internet of Things (IoT) devices such as cameras and smart appliances.
 A router is required for multiple devices to connect to a single internet connection, and virtually all modern routers also include a wireless access point for wireless devices.
-This direction technology has taken has resulted in a very large amount of routers existing in the world today, which serve as the bridge between a private home network and the public internet.
+This direction of technology has resulted in a very large amount of routers exposed as public IP addresses, which serve as the bridge between a private home network and the public internet.

-IoT devices are prevalent in today's world with an estimated 11.28 billion devices in 2021 and are projected to almost triple to 29.42 billion devices by 2030 *(Vailshery, IOT connected devices worldwide 2019-2030 2022)*.
-In addition, IoT devices often run on proprietary embedded systems and vulnerabilities which are difficult to patch, if a patch is even available at all *(Zou, IOT devices are hard to patch: Here's why-and how to deal with security 2022)*.
+IoT devices are also prevalent in today's world, with an estimated 11.28 billion devices in 2021, and are projected to almost triple to 29.42 billion devices by 2030 *(Vailshery, IOT connected devices worldwide 2019-2030 2022)*.
+In addition, IoT devices often run on proprietary embedded systems and may have vulnerabilities which are difficult to patch, if a patch is even available at all *(Zou, IOT devices are hard to patch: Here's why-and how to deal with security 2022)*.

 [![](/assets/2022-11-21-firewall-status-display/2022-11-22-18-37-33.png)](/assets/2022-11-21-firewall-status-display/2022-11-22-18-37-33.png)
 <sub><sup>Fig. 1 - Projected growth of IoT devices over the next 10 years (Vailshery, 2022).</sup></sub>